top of page

 K4 - has the ability or potential for prosthetic ambulation that exceeds the basic ambulation skills, exhibiting high impact, stress, or energy levels, typical of the prosthetic demands of the child, active adult, or athlete.

-Your componentry will be selected based on your K-function category and assessment.
+Your componentry will be selected based on your K-level-function category and assessment.

 Suspension mechanisms are how your prosthesis suspends from your residual limb.
 One of the newest and most comfortable selections is a locking silicone liner, where the silicone sleeve rolls on your leg like a sock, and provides and interface between the skin and the socket.
 This is the basis of comfort and performance, while stabilizing soft tissue, and improving circulation.
 The bottom of the liner has a pin that clicks down into the prosthesis and locks in place.
 The suction releases with the push of a button on the side.